oneloveipfs/ipfsVideoUploader/docs/SigAuth.md

 ### Section 3: Network

 The network to be authenticated.
-Allowed values are `hive` and `avalon`.

 In the example above, it is `hive`.